TowerVerse/towerverseserver/README.md

 **The server will run on a designated port (5000 by default) at localhost.**

 **Note: Passing --local means no database will be used.
-Otherwise set the environmental variables TOWERVERSE_MONGODB_USERNAME, TOWERVERSE_MONGODB_PASSWORD, TOWERVERSE_EMAIL_ADDRESS and TOWERVERSE_EMAIL_PASSWORD to the ones the TowerVerse owner has given you or to the ones corresponding to your own credentials.**
+Otherwise set the environmental variables described in the extra information at the top of the [server file](https://github.com/TowerVerse/towerverseserver/blob/master/towerverseserver/server.py).**

 ## Hosting online

-**One must set the above environmental variables alongside *PORT* to inform the server that it should be attached to a specific one.**
+**The *PORT* environmental variable can be set to inform that the server be attached to a specific one.**

-**NOTE: *PORT* defaults to 5000.**